-The deconstruction of decline paradigm in the scholarship about Late Antiquity may offer a conceptual stimulus for the study of Late Byzantium.
-The Byzantine Empire sits at the heart of transformations and overlaps that mark the history of the Mediterranean from the thirteenth century onward.
-It was a world where people, ideas, objects were in motion, challenging the established values and identities.
+The deconstruction of the decline paradigm in the scholarship about Late Antiquity may offer a conceptual stimulus for the study of Late Byzantium.
+The Byzantine Empire sits at the heart of the transformations and overlaps that mark the history of the Mediterranean from the thirteenth century onward.
+This was a world where people, ideas and objects were in motion, challenging established values and identities.
 Artistic constructions, regardless of the different approaches in historiographies, should be studied in their appropriate context.
-In that perspective, reconsidering the concept of decline and the arts of the Palaiologan era calls for closer investigations of the changes brought by this nascent world order in which Byzantium redefines its standing as well as its distinct artistic and religious culture.
-The emphasis should shift from decline to transformations that impacted the society, culture, art and architecture of Late Byzantine world.
-The artistic aspects, as pointed out in this article, would support such views.
+From that perspective, reconsidering the concept of decline and the arts of the Palaiologan era calls for closer investigation of the changes brought about by this nascent world order in which Byzantium redefined its standing as well as its distinct artistic and religious culture.
+The emphasis should shift from decline to transformations that impacted the society, culture, art and architecture of the Late Byzantine world.
+The artistic aspects, as pointed out in this chapter, would support such views.

-In cyclical theory of history, with its biological metaphors of growth, maturity and decay, decline is a consequence of prior flourishing.
-Thus, reconsidering the concept of decline in Late Byzantine art requires two specific basis of comparisons: determining a decline in relation to art from which period in history and in relation to what specific aspects of art?
-It is assumed generally that it declined in comparison to the Middle Byzantine art, taken as the period of flowering in literary and artistic production, ending with the fourth crusade and the conquest of Constantinople in 1204.
-But this position requires greater nuancing given the numerous elements that persisted between the Middle and Late Byzantine art.
-Most particularly, the works of the twelfth century foreshadow the exploration in the areas of content and form that will characterize the Palaiologan artistic idiom despite the half-century of Latin Empire in Constantinople (1204-1261).
-This shows the relativity of the “bud, bloom and decay” cycle model unless one specifies what particular artistic qualities constitute a flourishing and its subsequent decline.
-Taking as a reference point Bernard Berenson’s “decline of form”, the decline will be discussed here on the basis of these three criteria: the production, the artists and the creativity.
-The essay does not propose an extensive analysis of each criteria but a cut through selected features and examples from monumental painting, taking this medium as the key exponent of pictorial arts during Late Byzantine period.
+In the cyclical theory of history, with its biological metaphors of growth, maturity and decay, decline is a consequence of a prior flourishing.
+Thus, reconsidering the concept of decline in Late Byzantine art requires two specific bases of comparison: determining a decline in relation to art from which period in history and in relation to what specific aspects of art?
+It is generally assumed that Late Byzantine art declined in comparison to Middle Byzantine art, taken as the period of flowering in literary and artistic production, ending with the fourth crusade and the conquest of Constantinople in 1204.
+But this position requires greater nuancing, given the numerous elements that persisted between Middle and Late Byzantine art.
+Most particularly, the works of the twelfth century foreshadow the exploration in the areas of content and form that would characterise the Palaiologan artistic idiom despite the half-century of the Latin Empire in Constantinople (1204–61).
+This shows the relativity of the ‘bud, bloom and decay’ cycle model unless one specifies what particular artistic qualities constitute a flourishing and its subsequent decline.
+Taking as a reference point Bernard Berenson’s ‘decline of form’, the decline will be discussed here on the basis of these three criteria: the production, the artists and the creativity.
+The chapter does not propose an extensive analysis of each criterion but a cut through selected features and examples from monumental painting, taking this medium as the key exponent of the pictorial arts during the Late Byzantine period.